Title: The Curse of the Ancestors with Jamie James

 A young boy of 15, Jamie is like any other boy his age.
 He enjoys playing sport and loves to be greeted by his parrot who can talk Afrikaans with him.
 Jamie is in for a shock when one fine day he returns home to receive an email from his father asking him to visit Nelspruit immediately.
 Jamie’s parents had chosen to separate a long time back.
 Jamie has vacations ahead and his mother leaves the decision up to him.
 With few days at hand to come to a decision, Jamie half -heartedly chooses to go.

-Jamie James and the Curse of the Ancestors has an easy flowing narrative with a good choice of words.
+The Curse of the Ancestors has an easy flowing narrative with a good choice of words.
 Aronson is highly descriptive and there is a right balance between the vocabulary and the descriptions.
 The surroundings add to the story which moves with a moderate pace that is easy to follow.
-Told from a first person narratorial point of view of a 15 year old boy, it sounds very much authentic of the musings, fears, feelings of a young boy and everything that he questions and is curious about.
+Told from a first person narrative point of view of a 15 year old boy, it sounds very much authentic of the musings, fears, feelings of a young boy and everything that he questions and is curious about.
 There is a good blend of the city and the country side with Jamie being a Cape Town boy visiting his father in the exotic Nelspruit.
 South Africa is brilliantly portrayed which will be interesting to any reader that is not too familiar with the African continent and the sights it offers.
 The chapters find breaks which mark a shift in the story with a herd of elephants running behind one another that serve as a page breaker.
 It only goes on to add and anticipate the flavours of African Safari.

 Much to his disappointment, Jamie’s father does not come to pick him up at the airport.
 Rather he sends Lexi whose appearance is that of a pretty woman in khaki shorts and a khaki shirt.
 She takes him into a mud caked Land Rover.
 Much to his oblivion, Jamie’s adventure has already begun.
 As the car roars so does the events of the story and vet Lexi takes him along to game reserves and vet hospitals with strange African names that he’s not known before.
 Along with this, his inner turmoil of being more his father’s son or his mother’s son leaves him emotionally confused.
 He seems to be receiving equal love from both of them but doesn’t know whose side to take.
 He has grudges about their separation and he learns to acquire skills from his dad and enjoy some father son time.
 Ten years without a father is a long time but he’s not too excited to meet him and calls him ‘sir’.
 Their interaction and bonding is a sub theme that grows alongside the adventures.
 Jamie receives some ground breaking revelations from him father that completely changes the purpose of his visit.
 Humour is used discreetly, it is neither hilarious nor rib tickling but adds to the story.
 Meeting Xoliswa makes him miss his mother less.